The Cold War Museum: Collection and Holdings

 The Cold War Museum has a multimillion-dollar collection of artifacts on display, on loan, or in storage.
 Museum holdings include but are not limited to artifacts from the 1948–1949 Berlin Airlift, the 1960 U-2 incident, a 5000 sqft display on the Cuban Missile Crisis that includes a Soviet SA-2 missile and material from the USS Liberty Incident, USS Pueblo Incident, Corona spy satellites, and the Space Race.
 They boast the largest collection of Civil Defense items in the United States, having saved and salvaged the former Civil Defense headquarters for Washington, DC.

 The museum has displays on signals intelligence (SIGINT), image intelligence (IMINT), and a large collection of Soviet and East German flags, banners, regalia, uniforms, and equipment.
 The museum has also acquired a yellow East German Trabant automobile currently in storage, the mailbox used by Aldrich Ames to contact his Soviet handlers, and a Stasi Prison Door from the infamous Hohenschönhausen Prison facility in East Berlin.
 The Mailbox and Stasi prison door are currently on loan to the International Spy Museum in Washington, DC.
-Vint Hill Farm Station and its listening post history during World War II and the Cold War is highlighted as a museum exhibit.
+Vint Hill Farm Station and its listening post history during World War II and the Cold War are highlighted as a museum exhibit.